Amazon closes $3.9B buyout of health company One Medical

 The e-commerce giant has said the buyout, which was announced in July, is a key component of its growing health care business, which includes its online drugstore Amazon Pharmacy and a patient to doctor messaging service called Amazon Clinic.

-The two companies said Wednesday membership to the service will be available to new U.S. customers for $144 – a 28% discount - for the first year.
+The two companies said Wednesday that for the first year, membership will be available to new U.S. customers for $144, a 28% discount intended to lure new customers.

 Anti-monopoly groups have been calling on the Federal Trade Commission to block Amazon's purchase of the company, arguing it would endanger patient privacy and give the online retailer more dominance in the marketplace.